Suboxone Clinic and Services in Houston, Texas – Suboxone in Opioid Addiction Recovery

 How Suboxone Overpowers Other Medications

 - It blocks the “opioid effect” – Suboxone is an opioid antagonist, which is the exact opposite of an opioid agonist.
 Opioid agonists have one thing in common – they activate a pain-blocking receptor in the brain, which pushes the brain to release endorphins that mimic pleasure and change the way you perceive pain (aka the opioid effect).
 As opposed to opioid agonists, opioid antagonists prevent opioids from activating these pain receptors as a means to help negate their effect.
-That means you'll experience reduced withdrawal symptoms and are more able to manage your cravings.
+That means patients will experience reduced withdrawal symptoms and are more able to manage their cravings.

 - It's less habit-forming than methadone – Suboxone has been engineered to have a significantly lower risk of dependency than its predecessor, methadone.
 Suboxone can fight opioid addiction effectively without causing the severe side effects related to methadone use.
-Any Suboxone side effects are usually more physical than mental.
+Any Suboxone side effects in patients are usually more physical than mental.

 - It produces a “ceiling effect” – You won’t get high using Suboxone, even if you take more doses of the drug than prescribed.
 This is because the medication is a partial opioid designed to prevent the patient from reaching a full opioid result, which could be achieved with methadone.
-The “ceiling effect” makes it unlikely for the patient to be abused, relapse, and develop an addiction to the medication itself, as is the case with many methadone patients.
+The “ceiling effect” makes it unlikely for the patient to be abused, relapse, and develop an addiction to the medication itself, as is the case with many methadone patients in recovery.
 In addition, it prevents overdose risk as breathing suppression is considerably less than with methadone.

 - It offers a satisfactory pleasure response – Suboxone helps patients feel a return to normal while also producing a somewhat pleasurable sensation.
 It may even make you feel more energized.
-Plus, it has pain-relieving attributes.
+Plus, it has pain-relieving health attributes.
 All these happen because the drug is engineered to trick the brain into producing the full opioid effect without ever passing the stage to a euphoric high, which, in turn, helps reduce the intensity of withdrawal symptoms and stave off cravings.
-So, you feel a sense of pleasure but just enough to keep you positively vitalized.
+So, patients feel a sense of pleasure but just enough to keep you positively vitalized.

 - It has a long-lasting effect – Suboxone sticks to brain receptors for more than 24 hours, completely blocking the receptors so no other opioids can interfere with the relief offered by Suboxone.
 So, even if the patient attempts to take a full opioid when on Suboxone, they won’t get high or get the pain relief from using it.
-Gradually, the brain regains its normal functions, including mental clarity, while preventing a relapse.
+Gradually, the brain regains its normal health functions, including mental clarity, while preventing a relapse.

-Natural opioids, external opioids & opioid addiction
+Health impacts of Natural opioids, external opioids & opioid addiction

 The brain has the ability to create its own version of opioids called endorphins.
 These are hormones responsible for the regulation of sleep, breathing, pleasure response, and pain.
 They even help prevent anxiety and depression.

-When you are being prescribed opioids for pain relief, the external opioids interact with the brain’s opioid receptors in a similar way to endorphins.
+When patients are being prescribed opioids for pain relief, the external opioids interact with the brain’s opioid receptors in a similar way to endorphins.
 That means the brain gets the same pleasurable effects from an external source.
 In some cases, the euphoric effect in the brain from external opioids is much more intense than with the production of endorphins.

 Opioid drugs flood the nucleus accumbens (the brain’s so-called “pleasure center”) with dopamine, creating a shortcut to its reward system.
 Eventually, the brain shows no interest in getting pleasure from its natural opioids.
 Its chemistry changes, and important systems in the brain stop working properly.
 What is also remarkable is that the patient will not even realize they have become dependent on opioids until they stop using them.